 In the second group are those who repressed fantasy in their childhood and who, in order not to recognize the amount of hostility directed at them from their caretakers, repressed fantasies in favor of a monotonous existence.
-It is in this category that I would place those patients-often but not necessarily always perverse-whose sexual activity has a rigid form from which no deviations are allowed.
+It is in this category that I would place those patients-often but not necessarily always perverse-whose sexual activity has a rigid form from which no deviations are allowed humor that is not a disguise for aggressive wishes.